When pests turn out to be a nuisance, we call pest control to get rid of them from our house, the shed in our back yard, or even the garden.

 - Details of the authorized organization issuing the certificate

-- Details of the authorized organization to which the certificate is issued
+- Details of the trusted organization to which the certificate is issued

-- Description, number of packages, and other details of the cargo
+- Description, number of packages, and other elements of the cargo

-- The name of the fumigant that has been used to treat the cargo and the container or the heat treatment method used
+- The name of the fumigant that has been used to treat the shipment and the container or the heat treatment method used

 - Purpose of the treatment